 2. Two players are in the group, so each player receives 500 xp

 Leveling will be tedious, however as long as you stick to it the frustration will be well worth it.
-Try to find other people (0-10 levels higher than you) to level with: Druids level the slowest of all the classes, so a partner will speed up the kill speed (and therefore xp gain) significantly.
+Try to find other people (0-10 levels higher than you) to level with: Druids have the lowest DPS of all the classes, so a partner will speed up the kill speed (and therefore xp gain) significantly.
 Further down the guide will be a section describing the different places to level.

 Unlike other classes, who have their main ability and weapon abilities (or mages, who have both fire and ice abilities) Druids have only one main ability to work on: Nature Magic.
-Nature Magic increase your chance of landing a skill, and the effects of all your spells (except Bandage Wounds, Meditate, and Recuperate: those use your damage or your First Aid Ability, and are shared across all classes).
-While it is great to have a maxed Nature Magic Ability, do not stress: your usual leveling and bossing will be more than enough to keep it maintained at its maximum (your level * 10).
+Nature Magic increase your chance of landing a skill, and the effects of all your spells (except Bandage Wounds, Meditate, and Recuperate: those use your First Aid Ability, and are available to all classes).
+While it is great to have a maxed Nature Magic Ability, do not stress: your usual leveling and bossing will be more than enough to keep it maintained at its maximum.

-**NOTE: For Those who would like to level their Nature Magic, I recommend equipping Abundance, Calm, Bark, Meditate, and Embrace.
-Keeping Meditate running in the background (to supply your energy, stay in the tavern if you can - it has an energy regeneration boost when you are inside), cast Abundance, Calm, Bark... and when one of the three skills is ready, cast it.
-If you have none of those three skills available to cast, use embrace.
-This will ensure a constant, rapid stream of casts, effectively leveling up your Nature Magic
+*Side Note: For those looking to level their Nature Magic (at low levels it is easy for the ability maximum to outpace you), I recommend equipping Abundance, Calm, Bark, Meditate, and Embrace.
+Keeping Meditate running in the background (to supply your energy, so this in the tavern if you can - you get an energy regeneration boost when you are inside), cast Abundance, Calm, Bark... and when one of the three skills is ready, cast it.
+If you have none of those three skills available to immediately cast, use Embrace.
+This will ensure a constant, rapid stream of casts, effectively leveling up your Nature Magic*

 Once you play for a day or so, you will notice that sometimes your skills get evaded (shrugged off, deflected, etc).
 Well guess what!
 You can evade them to!
 There are five "Evasion" abilities which you can level up (by being hit with skills).
-The quests to receive these abilities are available from several large statues which are annoyingly non-apparent:
+The quests to receive these abilities are available from several large statues placed in odd locations:

 1. Lirs, Northeast of Highshore Village, on the hill overlooking the sea